ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

-Modules can be written in any language and are found in the path specified by :envvar:`ANSIBLE_LIBRARY` or the ``--module-path`` command line option or in the `library section of the Ansible configuration file <http://docs.ansible.com/ansible/intro_configuration.html#library>`_.
+Modules can be written in any language and are found in the path specified by :envvar:`ANSIBLE_LIBRARY` or the ``--module-path`` command line option or in the :ref:`library section of the Ansible configuration file <library>`.

 .. _module_dev_should_you: